nuetzi/nuetzi.github.io/README.md

 --------------------------

+The current URL for the game is: https://nuetzi.github.io

 To play the game as presented, simply click the red "Click to play" button, which starts the first round.
 The page automatically generates a new shuffled deck and gives each side half every time it is reloaded.
 I included a shuffle option for each side, because scenarios can arise resulting in an ednless loop of each side